 Google has become much better at sniffing out quality content over the years.
 There really is no shortcut to higher organic search ratings—the days of keyword stuffing are long gone.

 Don’t be discouraged by this.
 If you take a patient approach to both creating quality content and publishing it on a regular basis, you are far more likely to be rewarded by Google with higher search rankings in the long run.
-Someone is much more likely to click on an “Ultimate Guide” to a topic, including “how to”, and “best practices” sections, as opposed to a list of random tips.
+Someone is much more likely to click on an “Ultimate Guide” to a topic, including “how-to”, and “best practices” sections, as opposed to a list of random tips.

 Chances are when you first start your blog, you will have a million ideas.
 It’s tempting to let them all spill out onto the screen at once.
 Resist that temptation.
 Once the honeymoon period of writing blog posts is over, you’ll discover it can be hard work.
-It’s far better to come up with a realistic schedule and publish on a regular basis.
+It’s far better to come up with a realistic schedule and publish it on a regular basis.

 There’s certainly no harm in building up an arsenal of content that’s ready to post, but don’t publish it all at once.
 Instead, develop a content calendar.
 Schedule posts to be published at regular intervals—daily, every other day, weekly, etc.